 On a new Android device

 Turn on the device and follow the instructions to get it up and running.
-When asked to sign in with your Google Account, tap Create new account.
-If you don’t see that button, tap More options.
+When asked to sign in with your Google Account, tap Create New Account.
+If you don’t see that button, tap More Options.
 Enter your child’s name, birthday, gender, email address and password.
-Then follow the instructions to sign in with your own Google Account, provide parental consent and pick your child’s settings.
+Then follow the instructions to sign in with your Google Account, provide parental consent and pick your child’s settings.

 On an Android device that’s already set up.

 On other devices/computers.
-Head to the create your Google Account page and create an account for your child.
+Head to the Create Your Google Account page and create an account for your child.
 Sign in with your own Google Account and choose a way to provide parental consent for your child’s account.
-When you’re finished you’ll see a confirmation message on screen.
+You’ll see a confirmation message on the screen when you're finished.

 Family Link lets you determine what kind of purchases your child can make.
 There are four approval levels: